 After the success of the Loire cycleway, and the increasingly popular Rhône route, a route following the River Seine was surely a no-brainer.

 From Le Havre to Paris, the 340km (210-mile) route follows the meanders of the sinuous Seine.
 That adds an extra 100km (60 miles) onto a direct route, but crucially, means almost no climbing.
-Only when the route departs from the river to cross the remote Vexin region will you need to change gears for one, not very arduous hill.

 The Seine is a very different river to the slow-flowing Loire.
 From the Channel to the first lock just beyond Rouen, it’s a tidal, commercial waterway where you’ll regularly see ocean-going ships.
 Beyond there to Paris, you’ll still see plenty of freight traffic, tankers, and barges with the batelier’s little Renault or Citroën perched on the front.
 It may not have the châteaux of the Loire valley, but it’s still rich in heritage – Rouen itself, of course, and the ruins of Jumièges Abbey nearby.

 The Seine doesn’t stop in Paris, and neither does the cycle route.
 You can continue another 100km to Champagne-sur-Seine along EuroVelo route 3.
 Eventually the intention is to follow the Seine valley further upstream to Troyes, but much of this is still awaiting path construction, and we wouldn’t suggest it as a cycling holiday yet.

 Le Havre to Paris would be a very easy week.
 If you’re arriving on the ferry, perhaps plan it as a four-day tour to allow time for the train back.
 You don’t have to do the whole route, of course – the 225km (140 miles) from Le Havre to Vernon would make an enjoyable long weekend ride, and you’d see the best of the scenery.